 Space between workers (or workers and the public they serve) is critical.
-Wherever possible, your employer should:
+Work should be organized to:

-- Restrict people who are unwell or returning from international travel from entering the workplace (i.e., posted alerts and screening) and enforce 14 days of self-isolation before workers can return to work - Reduce numbers in the workplace (i.e., cease nonessential work; staggered, shorter work hours; admit customers in limited numbers) - Maintain a two-metre distance (Mark the floor to communicate this distance.
-Employ staff to manage this distance and line ups, but ensure this staff maintains their distance too.
-Erect plexiglass barriers at checkouts when two metres cannot be maintained.) - Close bulk food and self serve food stations
+- ▶ Restrict people who are unwell or returning from international travel from entering the workplace (i.e. posted alerts and screening) and enforce 14 days of self-isolation before workers can return to work - Reduce numbers of people in the workplace (i.e., cease non-essential work; staggered, shorter work hours; customers admitted in limited numbers) - ▶ Maintain a two-metre distance (i.e., install floor markers to help communicate this distance, or employ staff to manage this distance in line ups, while ensuring this staff maintains their distance too.) - Consider erecting plexiglass barriers when two metres cannot be maintained between workers, or workers and the public

-- Temporarily ban the use of reusable bags - Dedicate work stations and equipment for each worker (Shared resources must be cleaned between use.) - Ask customers to refrain from bringing in returns during this time of crisis (i.e., containers, damaged product) - Encourage customers to use credit and debit to minimize the handling of cash - Isolate people who become ill at work until they can leave.
+- ▶ Provide dedicated work stations and equipment for each worker (Any shared resources must be cleaned thoroughly between use.
+See above.) - Create spaces to separate people who become ill at work until they can leave.